Chebyshev polynomials and a refinement of the local residue/non-residue structure at a prime: Some Chebyshev analogue of classical elementary number theory

 \subsection{Commutativity and Chebyshev-Diffie-Hellman key exchange protocol}

-Recall that a public key encrytion scheme use a pair of keys $(d,e)$.
-Every one can encrypt a message $x$ using the public key $e$ and and encryption algorithm $E_e(x)$ but only the holder of the secret key $d$ can decrypt by computing $D_d(E_e(x))=x$.
-The first successful implementation of such a PK system is the RSA \cite{RSA} scheme which use the same algorithm for $D$ and $E$ ie. $E_e(x)=t_e(x) \mod m$, $D_d(x)=t_d(x) \mod m$ where key pairs satisfies $de=1 \mod \phi(m)$.
-Because of the commutativity $t_d(t_e(x))=t_e(t_d(x))$ we have $E_e(D_d(x)=D_d(E_e(x))=x$.
-This means the holder of the secret key can "sign" a $x$ now thought of as a document by decrypting it to produce a signature $s=D_e(x)$ which the public can verify its authenticity by encrypting to recover the original document $x=E_e(s)=E_e(D_d(x))$.
+Recall that a public key encryption scheme \cite{DH} use a matching pair of keys $(d,e)$.
+Every one can encrypt a message $x$ using the public key $e$ and an encryption algorithm $E_e(x)$ but only the holder of the secret key $d$ can decrypt by computing $D_d(E_e(x))=x$.
+The first and still the most successful implementation of such a PK system is the RSA \cite{RSA} scheme which use the same algorithm for $D$ and $E$ ie. $E_e(x)=t_e(x) \mod m$, $D_d(x)=t_d(x) \mod m$ where key pairs satisfies $de=1 \mod \phi(m)$

+Because of the commutativity $t_d(t_e(x))=t_e(t_d(x))$ we have This means the holder of the secret key can "sign" a $x$ now thought of as a document by decrypting it to produce a signature $s=D_e(x)$ which the public can verify its authenticity by encrypting to recover the original document $x=E_e(s)=E_e(D_d(x))$.
 Since only the holder of the secret key can produce a signature which can be encrypted/verified to recover a meaningful $x$, this prove he/she must be the real signer.
 So the commutativity is the reason why RSA enable also digital signature.
 However it seems not possible to construct a Chebyshev-RSA scheme since we also need a homomorphism property $t_{n+m}(x)=t_n(x)t_m(x)$ which is not available for Chebyshev.
+Even though the above is well-known material, we cannot resist writing about it to point out the fact that commutativity is the reason that made digital signature possible and this seems to be still the most beautiful application of number theory.

 However the Diffie-Hellman key exchange protocal uses only the commutativity property and seemingly the Chebyshev discrete logarithm problem : finding $n$ which satisfies $T_n(a)=m \mod p$ for a large prime $p$, given $a,m$ is also hard.

 Recall the classical Diffie-Hellman key exchange protocol.
 A,B choose a large prime $p$ and a primitive root $g$.
 A generate random key $a$ and B generate random key $b$.
 A compute $g_a:=t_a(g) \mod p$ and send to B while B compute $g_b :=t_b(g) \mod p$ and send to A. Now A and B share a common key $g_{ab}=g_{ba}$ which A compute as $g_{ab}=t_a(g_b) \mod p$ and B computes as $g_{ba}=t_b(g_a) \mod p$.
 They now have a shared common key because of the commutativity